Andreas Rekdal http://www.builtinchicago.org/

 Founded in 2002, Inventables wants to create accessible, easy-to-use desktop tools for designing and building pretty much anything you can think of.

 Founder and CEO Zach Kaplan's career as an inventor was kickstarted in high school, where he built a scale model roller coaster as part of a physics homework assignment.
-The model — which stood 5 feet high and more than 50 feet long — took Kaplan two years to finish and was written about in the Chicago Tribune.
+The model — which stood 5 feet high and more than 50 feet long — took Kaplan two years to finish and was

 “In that class they had industrial machines and software that were really powerful but really hard to use,” said Kaplan (pictured right).
 “I wanted the experience of 3D carving to be easy and accessible to everybody, not just the engineers with years of training.”